blaynem/craigslist-searcher/README.md

 ## Difficulties and things learned.

 One weird problem was how craigslist uses urls.
 Some of them have county codes on them, others do not.
 So I had to come up with a way to figure out how I would gather the correct urls.

+Figuring out how to format the data for every specific state/city combo and parse it correctly took a bit of work.
+But once i got it figured out, it went pretty smoothly after that.

 AWS Lambda is cool af.
 Way easier than spinning up a server.
 Especially for a front end engineer without much back end experience.
 11/10 would use again.
 Thanks to my roommate, without him, figuring out AWS/Lambda would have taken a lot longer.